 Ingredients

-- Brussels Sprouts: These are the star of the show!
-Tender on the inside and cruchy on the outside.
+• Brussels Sprouts: These are the star of the show!
+Tender on the inside and crunchy on the outside.
 Cut the sprouts in half lengthwise.
-Here some of the green ones where quite larger than the purple variety so I cut those in fourths or thirds.
+Here some of the green ones were quite larger than the purple variety so I cut those into fourths or thirds.
 Just keep them as uniform as you can so they are easy to eat.

-- Olive Oil: Use a good quality for best flavor.
+• Olive Oil: Use good quality for the best flavor.
 The oil allows them to roast up nice and crispy.

-- Candied Pecans: Again you can make these homemade or buy in the store.
-They even have them in the salad dressing isle now or can also be found over by you produce section.
+• Candied Pecans: Again you can make these homemade or buy them in the store.
+They even have them in the salad dressing aisle now or can also be found over by your produce section.
 They add a nice crunch to this dish!

 How To Make Them